ABRFC Forecast Methodology

 Any graph of water flow versus time is called a hydrograph.
 When a forecast is being made, the forecaster always uses a hydrograph of the stream at the forecast point.
 From this hydrograph, the forecaster can begin to make a forecast.

 A special hydrograph, called the unit hydrograph, is used by forecasters when they want to know how much water will be put into the stream by runoff.
 The unit hydrograph is based on the basin receiving enough rain to make one inch of runoff.
-An inch of runoff is the equivalent to having the entire basin of a particular stream or river covered in a inch of rain that does not infiltrate into the ground.
+An inch of runoff is the equivalent to having the entire basin of a particular stream or river covered in an inch of rain that does not infiltrate into the ground.
 The unit hydrograph shows how much of this inch of runoff will go into the stream in a specific amount of time.
-Also, for the unit hydrograph to work properly, the length of time in which the runoff was generated and the time intervals on the unit hydrograph must be the same and the rain that produces the runoff much fall within the first X hours of the X hour unit hydrograph.
-At the ABRFC, we use a six-hour unit hydrograph.
+Also, for the unit hydrograph to work properly, the length of time in which the runoff was generated and the time intervals on the unit hydrograph must be the same and the rain that produces the runoff must fall within the first X hours of the X hour unit hydrograph.
+At the ABRFC, we use a six-hour unit hydrograph for most river forecast locations.
 A six-hour unit hydrograph describes how much water is flowing into the stream from runoff in six hour periods.
 Remember, the rain that produces the runoff must fall in the first six hour period.
 As you can see below, from 0 to 6 hours, 800 cubic feet per second (cfs) of runoff water has been added to the stream.

 If, for instance, the runoff is something other than one inch, 0.1 inches for example, then multiply the unit hydrograph value by the amount of runoff to find the amount of flow into the stream.
 In the above example of 0-6 hours, 800 cfs is added for each inch of runoff.
 So, if only 0.1 inches of runoff is to be added, then multiply the runoff by the hydrograph value.
 So in this example, at the end of six hours, 0.1 * 800 = 80 cfs of water flow has been added to the stream.